 This device has a wide winged rubber eyecup that does two things: to prevent leakage of light and to ensure a more comfortable contact between the image detector and your face.

-The FLIR PTQ136’s built-in zoom function is another great feature.
+The FLIR PTQ136’s built-in 4x digital zoom is another great feature.
 It lets you bring objects up in close focus for a better view on the 1280 x 960 High Definition Display, so you never miss any situation in the battlefield, a crime scene, or while out hunting.

 The PTQ136 scores better on vision than its competition.
 In fact, the 12um internal core plus the HD display give you the best image quality.
 Since the images displayed are clear, accurate detection and proper classification of objects day and night become quite easy.

 When it comes to video recording, it is important to note that FLIR PTQ136 can record video as well as still images.
 The internal storage can accommodate up to 1,000 images without video included.
 If you decide to record video instead, the internal storage will capture up to 2.5 hours of video.